jorneycr/jorneycr/README.md

 - 🌱 I’m currently learning `Spring Boot, and Python`

-- 🤔 I’m looking for help with `Competitive Programming`

 - 💬 Ask me, If you need help 🚀

 - 👨‍💻 Life Hack: Learn new tech :fire: and share what you have learned :tada:

-- ⚡ Fun fact: I waste most of my time riding bike, doing exercise twice a week, and visiting my parents.
+- ⚡ Fun fact: I waste most of my time riding bike, doing exercise twice a week, enjoy with my family and visiting my parents.

 ## 🛠️ Technologies and Tools I use: